 Once the district grants committee makes a written offer to fund a grant, the 'deal' is not done until the written award form is signed and returned.
 The dollar figure that is on the acceptance form is the maximum that the club will be reimbursed regardless of the amount that was asked for in the proposal.
-The Club President needs to sign the acceptance paperwork and return it to the committee - generally, a photo of the signed document or an emailed scan.
+The club president needs to sign the acceptance paperwork and return it to the committee - generally a photo of the signed document or an emailed scan.

-Without that final, written acceptance of the written award offer by the club President or Project Chair, there is no grant.
+Without that final, written acceptance of the written award offer by the club president or project Chair, there is no grant.

 The Rotary Foundation imposes strict reporting deadlines on the District so we too must impose strict reporting deadlines for our clubs.
-The final, complete report that triggers payment of the grant must be received on a timely basis as set forth by the district grant committee.
-If your project proposal indicates that the project will be over on December 15th and the committee specifies that the final report is due on or before February 1st, we expect to have the report in hand on February 1st.
-Please note, projects must be completed and reported by June 30, 2025.
+The final, complete report that triggers payment of the grant must be received in a timely manner as set forth by the district grant committee.
+If your project proposal indicates that the project will be over on December 15 and the committee specifies that the final report is due on or before February 1, we expect to have the report in hand on February 1st.
+Please note, projects must be completed and reported by June 30, 2026.